zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-n-phase-upgrades.md

 :::image type="content" source="./media/upgrade-policy/n-phase-zonal-scale-set.png" alt-text="Diagram that shows a high level diagram of what happens when using n-phase upgrades on a zonal scale set.":::

-To determine the phase number for the VM, the customer needs to leverage The Application Health Extension.
-Each VM will respond to probes with response body contents containing metadata key-value pairs.
-This metadata will tell the platform how each VM should interact with Rolling Upgrades.
+Each virtual machine will respond to the application health extension probes with response body contents containing metadata key-value pairs.
+This metadata is set by the customer and will tell the platform how each virtual machine should interact with Rolling Upgrades.
+If no phase ordering metadata is received, the batches will be determined by the scale set.

-To specify phase number, use “phaseOrderingNumber” which is a platform understood key.
+To specify phase number the virtual machine should be associated with, use “phaseOrderingNumber” parameter.

 ```
 {